 - Margins and justification.
 Set margins at one inch and use a left justification (ragged right) for text.

-- Remove all hyperlinks, hidden text, and animation.
+- Remove all hyperlinks, hidden text, photos, charts, and animation.

 - Check spacing.